Skip to content

 Function Signature Description

-ove_thread_init int (ove_thread_t *handle, ove_thread_storage_t *storage, const struct ove_thread_desc *desc) Initialise a thread from caller-supplied static storage and stack.
+ove_thread_init int (ove_thread_t *handle, ove_thread_storage_t *storage, const char *name, ove_thread_fn entry, void *arg, ove_prio_t priority, size_t stack_size, void *stack) Initialise a thread from caller-supplied static storage and stack.

 ove_thread_deinit int (ove_thread_t handle) Stop and release a thread created with ove_thread_init().
 Static storage is not freed.